Riley Meredith: Domestic and T20 career

 Meredith made his List A debut for Cricket Australia XI against Pakistanis during their tour of Australia on 10 January 2017.
 He made his first-class debut for Tasmania in the 2017–18 Sheffield Shield season on 13 November 2017.
 He made his Twenty20 debut for the Hobart Hurricanes in the 2017–18 Big Bash League season on 1 February 2018.

 In February 2021, Meredith was bought by Punjab Kings ahead of the 2021 Indian Premier League.
 In February 2022, he was bought by the Mumbai Indians in the auction for the 2022 Indian Premier League tournament.

 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.
 Due to injury he was replaced by Nathan Ellis without playing a game for the team.

 In April 2023, he came as replacement of Jhye Richardson in 2023 Indian Premier League for Mumbai Indians.

 In May 2024, he was signed by Somerset County Cricket Club to play across all formats.
-In October of that year, Meredith re-signed for Somerset for the 2025 T20 Blast, with the option to play in other formats.
+In October of that year, Meredith re-signed for Somerset for the 2025 T20 Blast.
+He took 28 wickets in 14 games, and was the top wicket-taker in the tournament.
+In November 2025, he signed for Somerset again to play in the 2026 edition of the Blast.

 In July 2024, he was selected by the Trent Rockets as a stand-in player for The Hundred while Joe Root was on international duty with the England Test team.

+In January 2025, Meredith was part of the Hurricanes squad that won the 2024–25 Big Bash League final, taking three wickets in the first innings of the match.